Basha Kill ARea Association

 Advocacy

-The Basha Kill lies in the valley between the Shawangunk Mountains and the Catskills, flowingsouth from about Summitville to join the Neversink River below the wetlands, and on to the Delaware River.
-The marsh was formed several times naturally as hurricanes washed debrisdown the Pine Kill, depositing it across the Basha Kill at Westbrookville.
+The Bashakill lies in the valley between the Shawangunk and Catskill ridges, flowing south from Summitville to join the Neversink River below the wetlands, and on to the Delaware River.

 About Basha Kill WMA